xMansour/Android-CodePath-Tutorials/README.md

         To do so, we use the keyword `synchronized` before the block of code we need the access to it to be synchronized.

+    3. **Interfaces**
+    An interface is an abstraction of class with no implementation details. **You cannot instantiate an interface**. **An interface is not a class** but it is written the same way.
+The first difference is that you do not use the `class` keyword but the `interface` keyword to define it.
+Then, there are fields and methods you cannot define here.

+        A field must be a constant: always `public`, `static` and `final`.

+        A method must be `public` and `abstract`.

+        Constructors are forbidden.

+        ```java
+        public interface SimpleInterface {
+            public static final int CONSTANT1 = 1;
+            public abstract method1(String parameter);
+        }
+        ```

+        An interface can extend several interfaces, similar to the way that a class can extend another class, using the `extends` keyword.